December 22, 2014

 As smartphones, tablets, and other mobile devices become more prevalent in children’s lives, New Haven-based Copilot Family is helping adults guide youngsters through their use of these devices.

-Tags: parental controls, smartphones, tablets, applications, app, apps, Copilot Family, Education, youth, Technology, software, David Polgar, mobile, dh
+Tags: parental controls, smartphones, tablets, applications, app, apps, Copilot Family, Education, youth, Technology, software, David Polgar, mobile, Luke Foster, dh

 September 20, 2014

 by Lon Seidman | September 20, 2014 8:26am

 The release of a new iPhone has almost become an Autumn holiday — especially for the hundreds of eager customers who camped out at West Farms mall for hours yesterday waiting for their chance to buy one.
 But is the new phone worth the upgrade?
 It depends.

 by Christine Stuart | December 6, 2011 11:26pm

 A Connecticut attorney is the lead plaintiff in a class action lawsuit against a little-known California software company accused of embedding software in smartphones that monitors and shares personal information without a users’ consent.